tromp/cuckoo/README.md

 (and thus about as fast as xenoncat's CPU solver).
 To that end, I offer the following bounties:

-CPU Speedup Bounty
+CPU Speedup Bounties
 --------------
-$3000 for an open source implementation that finds 42-cycles twice as fast, using no more than 1 byte per edge.
+$3000 for an open source implementation that finds 42-cycles twice as fast as cuckoo_miner, using no more than 1 byte per edge.

+$3000 for an open source implementation that finds 42-cycles twice as fast as xenoncat's miners, regardless of memory use.

 Linear Time-Memory Trade-Off Bounty
 --------------
 $3000 for an open source implementation that uses at most N/k bits while finding 42-cycles up to 10 k times slower, for any k>=2.

-Both of these bounties require N ranging over {2^28,2^30,2^32} and #threads ranging over {1,2,4,8}, and further assume a high-end Intel Core i7 or Xeon and recent gcc compiler with regular flags as in my Makefile.
+All of these bounties require N ranging over {2^28,2^30,2^32} and #threads ranging over {1,2,4,8}, and further assume a high-end Intel Core i7 or Xeon and recent gcc compiler with regular flags as in my Makefile.